davidnhuang/Skrip.io/README.md

 # Skrip.io
 Skrip.io is a file management application on cloud drive services (Google Drive, One Drive, etc).
 It features programmable naming conventions and built-in meeting scheduler

+This is a mockup / demo prototype of what the interface looks like.

 Visit [Abstract](https://app.goabstract.com/projects/d4f126c0-bec8-11e7-b108-7d84fb31ecb9/) for design specs

 ## Project Detail